Welcome to my National Consumer Center review.

 Will National Consumer Center Pay?

-They actually will but there’s more catches that come with this program.
+They actually will, but there are more catches that come with this program.

 These guys are making their money by having you do all the dirty work for them.